Achievable logoAchievable logo

 (spoiler)

-As the data set has an even number of values, take an average of the middle two values
+Because the data set has an even number of values, take the average of the middle two values.

 Problem 4: Calculate the arithmetic mean from the following data set